AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 See the Echolink How-to for more information.

 ### events=
-This option allows you to override the stanza name used for the `[events]` stanza in `rpt.conf`.
-As of app_rpt version 0.259, 10/9/2010, there exists a method by which a user can specify actions to be taken when certain events occur, such as transitions in receive and transmit keying, presence and modes of links, and external inputs, such as GPIO pins on the URI (or similar USB devices).
+This option allows you to override the name used for the `[events]` stanza in `rpt.conf`.
+You can create events to specify that actions be taken when certain events occur such as transitions in receive and transmit keying, the presence and modes of links, and external inputs such as GPIO pins on the URI (or similar USB devices).

-Bear in mind, this now also includes the ability to set the condition of external devices, such as output pins on a URI (or similar USB devices), or a Parallel Printer Port.

 To use events, define an entry in your node stanzas to point to a dedicated events stanza like this: